Strong NIR emission following the long duration GRB 211211A: Dust heating as an alternative to a kilonova: Introduction

 The detection of the prompt optical-UV flash is challenging due to its short, $\sim10$\,s duration.
 A prominent example is GRB 990123, where contemporaneous gamma-ray and optical observations revealed a 9th mag optical flux at 10\,s \citep[][]{1999Natur.398..400A}.
 Other examples include GRB\,080319B and GRB\,061007 (see e.g., \citealt{Kann+2010ApJ_GRB_SwiftLC}). \citet{2014ApJ...781...37P} considered the optical-UV afterglow detected at early times, $t\gtrsim100$\,s by {\it Swift}, and found that a significant fraction of $\gamma$-ray luminous bursts show $L\sim10^{49}$\,erg\,s$^{-1}$ at $U$-band at $10^2-10^3$\,s.
 Direct evidence for dust destruction, through the detection of a significant reduction in extinction during the prompt flash, is even more challenging.
 Such an evidence has been obtained by \citet{2014MNRAS.440.1810M}, who found a a significant red-to-blue color evolution of the optical light at times of $15-200$\,s following the burst trigger.
 Indirect evidence for dust destruction, through the detection of the long term NIR emission that is expected for $0.2\lesssim \tau_V\lesssim 2$, may have been observed in a few cases (e.g. GRB\,970228 and GRB\,980326, see WD00).

 In \S~\ref{sec:dust} we briefly explain the dust NIR emission model.
-We do not repeat the derivation of WD00, but provide a simple expalnation of the main results.
-In \S~\ref{sec:GRBA} we show that the NIR emission of GRB\,211211A is consistent with heated dust emission. \citet{2022lGRB-KN-Rastinejad} associate the GRB with a galaxy at a redshift $z=0.076$, corresponding to a distance of 350\,Mpc.
+We do not repeat the derivation of WD00, but provide a simple explanation of the main results.
+In \S~\ref{sec:GRBA} we show that the NIR emission of GRB\,211211A is consistent with heated dust emission, and in \S~\ref{sec:earlyOX} we show that early ($\sim100$~s) X-ray and UV observations are consistent with this scenario. \citet{2022lGRB-KN-Rastinejad} associate the GRB with a galaxy at a redshift $z=0.076$, corresponding to a distance of 350\,Mpc.
 However, since the probability of a chance coincidence between the GRB and the galaxy is significant, of order a few percent, we consider also the possibility that the GRB host galaxy is significantly more distant.
 We focus on the explanation of the NIR emission since it is the key characteristic that distinguishes the afterglow of GRB\,211211A from those of other GRBs.
 Other afterglow characteristics are not uncommon, as we explain in \S~\ref{sec:AG}.
 In \S~\ref{sec:host_SN} we discuss the constraints imposed by the optical-NIR observations on a possible host galaxy and a possible underlying supernova.
 We note that the measured $K$- to $i$-band specific flux ratio, $\approx30$ at $5$\,d, is much larger than that observed, at a similar time, in the kilonova emission following the binary neutron star merger detected by LIGO, GW170817 \citep{Abbott17PhRvL}, where the flux ratio is $\approx7$ (e.g., \citealt{2018WOKG}), and is difficult to reconcile with existing models for any radioactive ejecta.
 Our conclusions are summarized in \S~\ref{sec:summary}.